solvaholic/micropython/README.md

 ## Getting Started

 To get started, clone this repository and open the sketches in your Arduino IDE.
 Each sketch directory contains a .ino file that can be directly opened in the Arduino IDE.

+If you'd like to use `arduino-cli` and a different IDE, you can use **./script/bootstrap.sh** to install the board and libraries.
+The scripts in **./script** have been tested manually in MacOS 14; They assume you already have `arduino-cli` installed.

 ## Contributing